|MEMBERSHIP | BUILDING PHOTOS | ART CLASSES | MEMBER PROFILES | CALENDAR | GALLERY | HISTORY | CATERING | GIFT SHOP | AFFILIATES|

 Admission for this event is free.
 Open to the public.

-Discussion led by SCNY Mystery Book Club founder Gloria Sampson Knight.
+The discussion is led by SCNY Mystery Book Club founder Gloria Sampson Knight.

 To miss this would be a CRIME.